BradleyChatha/jcli/README.md

 To summarize, JCLI supports inheritance within commands, and it should for the most part function as you expect.
 The rest is down to your own design.

+# Using JCLI without Dub

+It is entirely possible to use JCLI without needing to use dub, there are just two things to keep in mind.

+1. JCLI has a hard dependency on [JIOC](https://github.com/BradleyChatha/jioc) however, I am the maintainer of this library, and it is a single-file library, so it is both safe to assume it'll stay up-to-date, and it is easy to add into your project.

+2. For optional dependencies that JCLI supports, such as asdf, these are locked behind different [versions](#versions) so you only need to include them if you're using them in the first place.

+Other than that, if you're not using dub/dub-compatible build system, then I assume you already understand how you would go about adding third party code into your builds.

 # Versions

 JCLI makes use of the `version` statement in various areas.
 Here is a list of all versions that JCLI utilises.